Internal Family Systems (IFS)

 What happens in a typical internal family systems therapy session

-Working in the IFS model, therapists tend to take a collaborative approach, acting as a guide to help you to name and understand your damaged parts, and reconnect with your Self.
+Working in the IFS model, most professionals tend to take a collaborative approach, acting as a guide to help their clients to name and understand which parts are exiles, managers, and firefighters, and reconnect the person with their Self.
 Several techniques and skills may be used in a session, including:

-• Breathing exercises, which can also be used as a way of “tuning in” to or accessing a particular part
+• Breathing exercises, which can also be used as a way of “tuning in” to or accessing a particular damaged or protector part

 • Relaxation